noahcoleman42/pitherm/README.md

 I've implemented a really dumb Flask web controlling interface.
 This should be prettified and made mobile friendly.

+There are a lot of SD card corruption issues when using this long-term.
+I should put the OS and the thermostat code on a read-only partition.

 # Installation
 ## Circuit
 I used a Pi Zero W for this, but really any Pi with an internet connection should work.